25 Powerful Tips for Effective Public Speaking

 Fallacious arguments are twisted justifications that stand on false, exaggerated, or assumed information.
 They thrive on short-term gains achieved from emotional responses like fear, anger, panic, or envy.
 Beneficial as they might seem in the context of a persuasive speech, be aware they often invite unpleasant repercussions.
 To put it simply, many people will feel cheated or indignant once they see through your “trick.”
 Your reputation will be irredeemably smeared.

-There are many types of fallacious arguments.
-Out of these, the three most commonly used ones are:
+There are many types of fallacious arguments, the three most common ones being: